 - If you’re finding it difficult to shop or cook for yourself, consider getting help.
 Talk to your local adult social services department and explain any problems you’re having with day-to-day tasks.
 There may also be a local meal delivery service in your area like Meals on Wheels.

 - Keeping active will help improve your appetite.
 Try going for a short walk every day or find another activity you enjoy that keeps you on the move.
-If you find this difficult, ask your GP for advice about activities suitable for your level of mobility and fitness.
+If you find this difficult, ask your doctor for advice about activities suitable for your level of mobility and fitness.

 Trying to lose weight

 Being very overweight puts us at risk of heart disease, stroke, diabetes and some cancers, including bowel cancer and breast cancer.

 Losing weight isn’t easy.
 If you’ve gradually gained weight over the years, try to lose it slowly but steadily, for example by losing 1kg (1–2lb) a week rather than crash dieting.

 Try keeping a food diary for a week.
 Write down everything you eat each day then check through to see where you might cut down or change your habits, for example by switching to healthier snacks.